bjoern-andres/random-forest/README.md

 random-forest
 =============

-Randomized Decision Trees: A Fast C++ Implementation of Random Forests
+andres::ml::DecisionTrees: A Fast C++ Implementation of Random Forests

 Copyright (c) 2013 by Steffen Kirchhoff and Bjoern Andres.